Welcome to the third lesson on Web automation using Leapwork!

-I'll select all of them and check the "Use first row as header".
+I'll select all of them and check the "Use the first row as header".

-Very easy to configure and very easy to understand just looking at the flow.
+Very easy to configure and very easy to understand just by looking at the flow.

 The default method is to just read the first row in the selected data range.

-The second option is to read a specific row, by specifying the row number.
+The second option is to read a specific row, by specifying the row index.

-and then just specify a row number to use a specific set of credentials to login.
+This means you can keep all the available credentials in one Excel sheet, and then just specify a row number to use a specific set of credentials to Sign in.

 This brings us to the concept of locator strategies.

 When we capture a web element, Leapwork generates a so-called strategy to find the captured element.

 The strategy is based on one or more properties that will uniquely identify the element,